rkmlai/ref/README.md

 ## Library and API Document

 This is an indoor air quality software library for CCS801 gas sensor device.
-The library contains algorithm to convert raw signals from CCS801 analog sensor to indication levels of indoor air quality in equivalent CO2/TVOC.
+The library contains algorithm to convert raw signals from CCS801 analogue sensor to indication levels of indoor air quality in equivalent CO2/TVOC.

 Document and library download: <https://ams.com/ccs801> -> `Tools & Support`